1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 The obverse of the 1989 dime depicts President Franklin D. Roosevelt in left-facing profile, with the inscription “LIBERTY” positioned in front of his face.

-The motto “IN GOD WE TRUST” appears on the obverse, divided into two parts beneath Roosevelt’s portrait.
-The year “1989” is prominently displayed to the right of the president’s neck truncation.
-Sinnock’s initials, “JS,” are found at the left of the date.
-These small letters identify the designer’s work and have been a consistent feature since the coin’s introduction in 1946.
+The motto “IN GOD WE TRUST” appears on the obverse beneath Roosevelt’s portrait.
+The year “1989” is prominently displayed to the right of the president’s neck truncation, and Sinnock’s initials, “JS,” are found just left of the date.

-Unlike earlier dimes struck before 1967 that have the mintmark on the lower reverse, the mintmark of this year is on the obverse above the date.
+Unlike earlier dimes struck before 1967 that carried the mint mark on the lower reverse, the 1989 dime displays its mint mark on the obverse above the date.
 The 1989 dimes were produced with “P” (Philadelphia), “D” (Denver), or “S” (San Francisco, proof only) mint marks.

 The Reverse Of The 1989 Dime